eniac/mu2sls/README.md

 Then, in serverless we simply initialize them in the header.

-For the rest of the objects we need to go through Beldi, simply by passing all of their accesses to Beldi
+For the rest of the objects we need to go through Beldi, simply by passing all of their accesses to Beldi.

 ### Determinism